lucaspbordignon/paris/README.md

 # paris
-Personal Arch Installation Script.
+My Personal Arch Installation Script.
+Note that some steps are pre-defined (Using grub as bootloader, timezone, etc.)

-# Installing without git (easier)
+# Installing without git (recommended)

-Just type the following command.
+* Connect to internet.
+If using a wireless interface, type the following:

+`wifi-menu`

+* Download and execute the script:

 `wget git.io/vMF2a -O init && sh init`

 # Installing with git
+* Connect to internet.
+Same as descripted above.
-First, in order to be able to install the git package, remount the cowspace of the arch linux iso.
+* In order to be able to install the git package, remount the cowspace of the arch linux iso:

 `mount -o remount,size=1G /run/archiso/cowspace`
+* After that, just clone the repo and execute the script